Academic History: BA (University of Waterloo, 1987), BSW (York University 1993), MSW (York University, 2004)

 Publications and Presentations:

-I have conducted annual trainings for the York Regional Police Domestic Violence Course.
+Trainings for the York Regional Police Department’s Domestic Violence Course

 Academic History: BA Honours in Anthropology and History (double major), Carleton University; BSW Honours Post-Degree, York University; MSW, York University